 Characterization of the function of double-positive T cells in dogsRead more

-The Institute for Immunology
+The Institute of Immunology

 The Institute of Immunology was founded in 1996 and deals with immunological questions in the fields of infectious immunology and veterinary medicine, such as T cells in dogs and equine asthma.